Search

 3. Guide Treatment Decisions

-Frequent blood sugar checks provide critical data that healthcare providers can use to tailor treatment plans.
+Frequent Blood Sugar Monitoring checks provide critical data that healthcare providers can use to tailor treatment plans.
 This includes adjustments in insulin dosages, oral medications, and dietary recommendations.
 For example, a study published in the journal Diabetes Care found that individuals who actively monitored their blood glucose levels showed improved glycemic control compared to those who did not.

 4. Identify Patterns and Trends